devclokoja/weekly-challenges/README.md

 ## Prize

-1000 NGN woth of internet plan for first two approved subbmissions from each category
+1000 NGN worth of internet plan for first two approved subbmissions from each category

 ## Prerequisite